Patient education: Starting solid foods during infancy (Beyond the Basics)

 Food allergy concerns — An infant is said to be at "high risk" for developing allergic disease if there is at least one first-degree relative (parent or sibling) with an allergic condition, including a documented food allergy, asthma, allergic rhinitis, or atopic dermatitis (eczema).
 (See "Patient information: Food allergy symptoms and diagnosis (Beyond the Basics)" and "Patient information: Atopic dermatitis (eczema) (Beyond the Basics)".)

-If the infant has no signs of allergy (including eczema) with the initial foods, additional foods can be introduced gradually, including the highly allergenic foods (eg, cow’s milk, eggs, peanuts and tree nuts [although not whole nuts because of choking risk], soy, wheat, fish, and shellfish).
-Whole cow's milk should not be given to any child until after age 12 months, but yogurt and cheese can be given before age one year.
+If your infant has no signs of allergy (including eczema) with the initial foods, additional foods can be introduced gradually, including the highly allergenic foods (eg, cow’s milk, eggs, peanuts, tree nuts [although not whole nuts because of choking risk], soy, wheat, fish, and shellfish).
+Whole cow's milk should not be given to any child until after age 12 months, but yogurt and cheese can be given before 12 months.
 (See 'Foods to avoid' above.)

 The safest way to introduce highly allergenic foods has not been studied.
 It is possible for an allergic reaction to occur the first time a child eats a particular food.
 We recommend giving highly allergenic foods to high-risk children in the following manner (see "Introducing formula and solid foods to infants at risk for allergic disease"):

-●The infant can be given an initial taste of one of these foods at home, rather than at day care or at a restaurant
+●Your infant can be given an initial taste of one of these foods at home, rather than at day care or at a restaurant.

 ●If there is no apparent reaction, the food can be introduced in gradually increasing amounts.

 TYPES OF SUPPLEMENTAL FOODS

 There is no one food that is recommended as a first food.
-Single-ingredient foods should be introduced first, one at a time, every few days, to determine if the child has an allergic reaction.
+Single-ingredient foods should be introduced first, one at a time, every few days, to determine if your child has an allergic reaction.
 As solid foods are introduced, infants should consume no more than 28 to 32 ounces of formula per day.
 Breastfed children can continue to nurse on demand.